that-richan/vue-test/README.md

 ## Some notes

 - WebStorm has a few bugs with Vue 3.3+.
+(All fixed in 2023.1.3 thanks to supporting Volar)
   - withDefaults argument type does not get inferred for some reason
   - defineSlots does not work
   - defineExpose does not work correctly and breaks TS